• Skip to primary navigation

 corrugated vs pvc pipe fittings

-While solid, pvc fittings like this 90 are a lot more challenging to work with – especially in tight quarters.
+While solid, PVC fittings like this 90 are a lot more challenging to work with – especially in tight quarters.

 Solid PVC Cons